 - Last Child of Krypton: Sachiel blew itself up to try to destroy Shinji and Unit 01.
 It did not work.
 Shinji lifted it off the ground and it detonated high above the city, harming nobody, not even Shinji, since he endured the explosion.

-- The Eldar do this at the end of their Last Stand against the Reapers in the crossover The Mission Stays The Same; they pour their psychic energy into their homeworld's star, causing it to go nova and vaporize most of the invading fleet, along with all remaining traces of the Eldar race.
+- The Mission Stays the Same: The Eldar do this at the end of their Last Stand against the Reapers; they pour their psychic energy into their homeworld's star, causing it to go nova and vaporize most of the invading fleet, along with all remaining traces of the Eldar race.

-- In the Tamers Forever Series Gallantmon Crimson Mode uses up his remaining life to unleash a massive explosion that wipes out Daemon.
+- Tamers Forever Series: Gallantmon Crimson Mode uses up his remaining life to unleash a massive explosion that wipes out Daemon.

 - In Mega Man Recut, Ice Man tries this to both Wily and Mega Man, though he fails.
 It gets him killed.